Joaopmoliveira/CuranSDK/documentation/tutorials.md

 ```

 This almost works, there is a bug hidden in the example.
-Because we are acessing the control_law double memory location from both threads we have a race condition (one thread could be stopped whilst we were writing to the double and in the meantime we read this value which contains nonsense until the writing operation is finished).
+Because we are acessing the control_law double memory location from both threads we have a [race condition](https://en.wikipedia.org/wiki/Race_condition) (to understand the read the [cpp memory model](https://en.cppreference.com/w/cpp/language/memory_model)) (one thread could be stopped whilst we were writing to the double and in the meantime we read this value which contains nonsense until the writing operation is finished).
 To avoid this, the double variable should also be atomic to guarantee that changes are updated in a single shot.
 As you can see, designing memory safe code is dificult and requires constant attention.

 To deal with these problems curan proposes the class 'SafeQueue' which is basically a queue which we can put things into and request to pull things out of as needeed with guaranteed memory safety.